June 21, 2016

 PS– I quit doing The Know Show about two months later, not because of the threatening call, but because it was taking me twenty hours each week to prepare for a one hour show for an audience whose numbers I could probably count on the digits of my hands and feet.

-Just double-click on the sign and print it out on your inkjet printer for a perfect window sign.
+Just double-click on a sign and print it out on your inkjet printer for a perfect window sign.

 Free for noncommercial use only!